 - Expenses related to discovery, including court reporters who charge for depositions; and,

-- Any other funds a lawyer will expend to protect your interests and legal rights.
+- Any other funds a contingency lawyer for employment claims will expend to protect your interests and legal rights.

 We Offer Free Consultations and Contingency Fee Representation